sgrif/diesel.rs-website/src/news/2_0_0_release.md

 ::: content-wrapper
 ::: guide-wrapper

-This release marks the first release candidate for the upcoming Diesel 2.0 Release.

 Diesel 2.0.0 contains the contributions of more than 130 people.
 More than 1700 commits were submitted over a span of 3 years.